timonback/thesis-msc-simulator/README_usage_and_tuning_process.md

 |         1024         |            2189             |
 |         2048         |            1078             |

-Performance measurements on AWS Lambda

 For the VM configuration part of the simulation, the relevant parameters are the `request_duration` as well as the number of requests that can be handled in parallel by a single instance `vm_parallel`.
-In the interest of exploring the effect that the VM offering selection has in the performance of the simulated system we chose to deploy the Node.js FFT implementation in three different VM types on **AWS EC2, as shown in .**
+In the interest of exploring the effect that the VM offering selection has in the performance of the simulated system we chose to deploy the Node.js FFT implementation in three different VM types on AWS EC2, as shown in [Table 2](#tab:ec2).
 JMeter\[3\] was used to determine the maximum number of requests that can be handled in parallel by a VM without causing error responses through a simple saturation process by means of a load ramp-up.
 More